richard-scryber/scryber.core/docs/1_overview/8_styles_and_classes.rst

 Base components styles
 ----------------------

 Each component has a standard base style applied.
 For example the Div has a position mode of block.
-The paragraph also has a position mode of block, but also a top margin of 4 points.
+The paragraph also has a position mode of block, but includes a top margin of 4 points.
 The table cell has a standard gray 1 point border.
 By defining these there is a consistant appearance, but these can be easily overriden using css styles in your document or referenced css stylesheet.

 .. code:: css